dcguim/PuzzleSlider/README.md

 This is a simple graph-implemented 3x3 table of: http://en.wikipedia.org/wiki/Sliding_puzzle

-The graph for the game was generated and was implementes a DFS and BFs
+The graph for the game was generated, implemented a DFS and BFS on it.

 Features:
 + Two connected component genereted with "(181440 nodes found)" each